 and RWTH Aachen University

-Scientists from national facilities can apply for various computing time contingents.
+Scientists from German public or government-approved universities can apply for various computing time contingents.

 - continuous application possible

 - from 12.0 Mio. core-h per year up to 50 Mio. core-h per year

 - application template (pdf, word, LaTeX)

 - project start January 1: deadline October 1 (of the year before)

 - project start April 1: deadline January 1 (same year)